Updated on March 12, 2018

 In 2017 I did an effort to rate books properly using the Goodreads scale (Did not like, it was OK, I liked it, I really liked it, it was amawzing), hence the books are more distributed rating wise than the previous years, where most got 4 stars.

 While only finished shortly after new year and thus not strictly a 2017 book even though I read 90% of it in 2017, my favorite for the year is The Righteous Mind: Why Good People are Divided by Politics and Religion.
 A few months ago I saw an interview of Jonathan Haidt, the author of this book.
-I saw so impressed that I went look for books written by him.
-As I was about to add his most recent work (this book) to my to-read list on Goodreads, I realized it was already on there, added a few months before.
+I was so impressed that I went look for books written by him.
+As I was about to add his most recent work (this book) to my to-read list on Goodreads, I realized that it was already on there, added a few months before.
 The book is about social and moral psychology and taught me many useful models in how people behave, where to look for ones blind spots, how to avoid polarization and how to understand many aspects of the political landscape.
-A highly recommended read as far as I am concerned.
+A highly recommended read!

 Another non-fiction book that I found to be full of useful models that deepened my understanding of how the world works is The Psychopath Code: Cracking The Predators That Stalk Us.
 Since about 4% of people are psychopaths and thus systematically and mercilessly exploit others (while being very good at covering their tracks), you are almost guaranteed to significantly interact with some over the course of your life.
 Hence understanding how to detect them and prevent them from feeding on you or those you care about is an important skill.
 You can check out my highlights from the book to get a quick idea of the contents.